Pevensey Castle: Later medieval use

 Pevensey Castle was besieged again for the fourth and last time in its history in 1399.
 By this time it was controlled by Sir John Pelham, one of Gaunt's retainers, who had been appointed to the Constableship in 1394.
 Pelham supported Gaunt's son, Henry Bolingbroke—the later Henry IV—in his rebellion against Richard II.
 The king's forces besieged the castle, trapping Pelham and the garrison inside.
 In a letter sent to Bolingbroke, Pelham wrote:

 The siege failed, Bolingbroke was crowned and the new king granted the Castle and Honour of Pevensey to Pelham as a reward for his loyalty.
 The Lancastrian kings subsequently used the castle as a prison for high-ranking nobles.
 Its inmates included King James I of Scotland, who was captured while en route to France in 1405, and Edward of Norwich, 2nd Duke of York, who was held at Pevensey after becoming involved in a plot against Henry IV.
 On his death, Edward bestowed £20 in his will to Thomas Playsted, apparently one of his jailers, "for the kindness he showed me when I was in ward at Pevensey."
-Henry IV's second wife Joan of Navarre was imprisoned by Joan's stepson Henry V on charges of plotting to kill him through witchcraft; she was held at Pevensey between December 1419 and March 1420 before being moved to Leeds Castle and eventually released in 1422.
+Henry IV's second wife Joan of Navarre was imprisoned by Joan's stepson Henry V on charges of plotting to kill him through witchcraft; she was held at Pevensey between December 1419 and March 1420 before being moved to Leeds Castle in Kent and eventually released in 1422.
 When the Tudor dynasty took over the castle was abandoned, and by 1573 it was recorded to be in ruins.